memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 ## Conclusion

-We Dockerized latest Raspberry Pi 64-bit OS and exposed it's SSH port.
+We Dockerized the latest Raspberry Pi 64-bit OS and exposed its SSH port.
 This is a great starting point for any Raspberry Pi development, as it allows you to run it on any machine that supports Docker.
 You can use this to run your CI/CD pipelines, provided you don't need any hardware access or are willing to emulate the hardware as well.

 As for myself, I used this to figure out Linux package dependencies for a particular Raspberry Pi OS version, and it wasn't much longer than installing the OS on a real Raspberry Pi.
 However, having put it in Docker, I can reuse this setup to quickly emulate any other Raspberry Pi OS version.